Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-12-14-download-and-install-minecraft-pe-maps-zip.md

 ***How to upload my maps from my MCPE***
 1. On PC/Mac, iFunBox - Copy the map from MCPE to PC/MAC Folder.
-2. On PC/Mac, Zip the Folder then Copy the zip file to AirDrop.
+2. On PC/Mac, Zip the Folder then Copy the zip file to AirDrop/iCloud.
-3. On iPhone/iPad, AirDrop got the zip file - Open in Mcworld.co - Upload&Share - Done!
+3. On iPhone/iPad, AirDrop/iCloud got the zip file - Open in Mcworld.co - Upload&Share - Done!